 Most individuals are surprised to learn how long various drugs may stay in their system and that they can still be charged with a DUID days after ingesting the drug, even when they no longer feel intoxicated.

 DUID cases are not limited to illegal drugs.
 The improper use of prescribed medication by a doctor as well as some over-the-counter medications can also result in a DUID charge.
 The district attorney’s office or police may try to argue that your blood results show your levels of legally prescribed drugs are outside the so-called “therapeutic limits,” or they may argue that your appearance, driving patterns or performance on a field sobriety test proves guilt.

 It is important to note that police sometimes shift their focus from drunk driving investigations to DUID probes because a breath test showed a blood alcohol content (BAC) that didn’t exceed the legal limit of .08 percent.

 Some Pennsylvania law enforcement agencies have Drug Recognition Experts (DREs), who participate in DUID investigations.
 DREs check factors such as blood pressure, pulse rate, pupil size and other measurements, and scan for injection marks and other telltale signs of drug use.
 They sometimes administer additional field sobriety tests as well.

 However, it may be possible to fight your DUID case, because the so-called signs of drug use can be misinterpreted, and chemical tests are sometimes unreliable.
-To learn more Contact McCormick and Vilushis today for your FREE consultation.
+To learn more Contact McCormick & Vilushis LLC today for your FREE consultation.